-October -- nights are getting darker, the wind gets an added bite.
-For me, October is about making it through to half-term break, then celebrating with parties near the end -- not to bad, all in all.
+October: nights getting darker, the wind getting an added bite.
+For me, October is about making it through to half-term break, then celebrating with parties near the end -- not too bad, all in all.
 And, I can say from personal experience, that October is a rather nice month to be born in.

 Hedra, the Cornish name for October, has had some usage as a feminine name in Britain.
 October itself has had some, though very rare, usage as a first name.